 We haven’t even picked up the new van yet, but already I’m already making lists.

-As per our agreement with the dealer, he’ll organise a new TÜV and gas certificate, re-mount a 4-bike rack and the standard aluminium ladder on the rear of the van.
+As per our agreement with the dealer, he’ll organise a new TÜV and gas certificate, re-mount a 4-bike rack and the standard aluminium ladder on the rear of the van, super modified custom vans.

-He’s also going to replace a broken cupboard handle and the fixing clip to pin the garage door to the side of the van when open.
+He’s also going to replace a broken cupboard handle and the fixing clip to pin the garage door to the side of the van when open, one of the many companies that rock.

 Yesterday was a very big day for our family.
 Three years after parting ways with our HYMER Car 3 van, we finally signed the contracts on Camperissimo II.